Later life of Winston Churchill: Decline of empire

 The decline of the British Empire had been accelerated by the Second World War and the post-war Labour government pursued a policy of decolonisation.
 Churchill and his supporters believed that maintenance of Britain's position as a world power depended on the empire's continued existence.
 A key location was the Suez Canal which gave Britain a pre-eminent position in the Middle East, despite the loss of India in 1947.
 Churchill was, however, obliged to recognise Colonel Nasser's revolutionary government of Egypt, which took power in 1952.
 Much to Churchill's private dismay, agreement was reached in October 1954 on the phased evacuation of British troops from their Suez base.
 In addition, Britain agreed to terminate her rule in Anglo-Egyptian Sudan by 1956, though this was in return for Nasser's abandonment of Egyptian claims over the region.
 Elsewhere, the Malayan Emergency, a guerrilla war fought by pro-independence fighters against Commonwealth forces, had begun in 1948 and continued past Malayan independence (1957) until 1960.
 Churchill's government maintained the military response to the crisis and adopted a similar strategy for the Mau Mau Uprising in Kenya (1952–1960).

 Churchill and Truman

 Churchill and Eden visited Washington in January 1952.
 The Truman Administration was supporting the plans for a European Defence Community (EDC), hoping that this would allow controlled West German rearmament and enable American troop reductions.
 Churchill affected to believe that the proposed EDC would not work, scoffing at the supposed difficulties of language.
-Churchill asked in vain for a US military commitment to support Britain's position in Egypt and the Middle East (where the Truman Administration had recently pressured Attlee not to intervene against Mossadeq in Iran); this did not meet with American approval—the US expected British support to fight communism in Korea, but saw any US commitment to the Middle East as supporting British imperialism, and were unpersuaded that this would help prevent pro-Soviet regimes from coming to power.
+Churchill asked in vain for a US military commitment to support Britain's position in Egypt and the Middle East (where the Truman Administration had recently pressured Attlee not to intervene against Mossadeq in Iran); this did not meet with American approval as US commitment to the Middle East was seen as supporting British imperialism, and were unpersuaded that this would help prevent pro-Soviet regimes from coming to power.